 The focus of the course is on methods commonly used in the study of large mammals, and especially carnivores, in the developing world.
-The curriculum consists of modules on wildlife ecology, monitoring and survey techniques, GIS and habitat assessment, population management and statistics, as well as two independent research projects.
-The mode of teaching involves lectures, group discussions, technical practicals on the use of computer software, field sessions and individual tutorials.
+The curriculum consists of modules on wildlife ecology, monitoring and survey techniques, GIS and habitat assessment, population management and statistics, as well as two reports which together complete an independent research project.
+The mode of teaching involves lectures, group discussions, technical practicals on the use of computer software, field sessions and tutorials.

 The independent research projects concentrate on the organisation, analysis and reporting of previously collected data that you bring with you or is provided by WildCRU researchers.
 There is no time to undertake primary data collection in country or abroad during the course duration.
+The project is divided into two phases: Phase One consists of a literature and methods review and a section containing data exploration; Phase Two builds upon this but also includes the full data analysis and discussion of results.
 Unifying threads running through the course are the global and human dimensions of biodiversity conservation.
 You will learn both the theory and practical aspects of field techniques, so that you can confidently adopt them in the future, as well as critically evaluate other projects.